dennislwm/netlify-hugo-tldr/content/en/posts/look-mum-no-servers.md

 ---
 ## Conclusion

-In this aarticle, you created a GitHub Actions to run a Python application `sudoku` that accepts a file containing a PUZZLE_STRING, and returns the result in an output file `result.txt`.
+In this article, you created a GitHub Actions to run a Python application `sudoku` that accepts a file containing a PUZZLE_STRING, and returns the result in an output file `result.txt`.
 You then created a Pipedream workflow that listens to your Telegram Bot for a given command `/solve PUZZLE_STRING` that starts a chain of events, which includes automating the CI/CD pipeline.
 The workflow then replies to your Telegram Bot with the contents of the file `result.txt`.

+By creating a bot that automates tasks and streamlines workflows, you've taken a significant step towards adopting modern DevOps practices.

 ---
 ## Get the Source Code